mtc-20/Whack-a-Mole_react/README.md

 - [ ] Introduce levels
 - [ ] Figure out ways to host this as both app and website
 - [ ] Add **Start** and **Reload** buttons
-- [ ] Display Score adn player name at end
+- [ ] Display Score ann Player name at end